Away (2025 film)

 Away (Molt lluny) is a 2025 drama film directed by Gerard Oms (in his feature film directorial debut).
 It stars Mario Casas alongside David Verdaguer and Ilyass El Ouahdani.

-Set against the backdrop of the 2008 crisis, the plot explores the plight of a thirtysomething Spaniard living in Utrecht (Casas), facing precariousness, racism, and classism while learning to reconcile with his queer identity.
+Set against the backdrop of the 2008 crisis, the plot explores the plight of a thirty-something Spaniard living in Utrecht (Casas), facing precariousness, racism, and classism while learning to reconcile with his queer identity.
 Away premiered at the 28th Málaga Film Festival on 16 March 2025, ahead of its 11 April 2025 theatrical debut in Spain by BTeam Pictures.

 Plot

 Sergio, a RCD Espanyol supporter, travels to Utrecht in 2008 to attend a football fixture.
 Instead of returning home, he feels the sudden urge to stay there, feigning a panic attack and starting a process for finding himself.

 Production

 Away is the directorial debut film of Gerard Oms, Mario Casas' acting coach since Cross the Line, who described the film as a 'late coming-of-age' story.
 Oms also acknowledged the film to chiefly deal with his own life experiences, primarily deviating from them in the beginning, with the presentation of the protagonist within the football environment.
 The film is a Spanish-Dutch co-production of Zabriskie Films alongside Revolver Amsterdam.
 It had the participation of TV3 and RTVE and the backing from Creative Europe MEDIA, ICEC, ICAA and NL Film Fonds.

 To prepare for his role, Casas took lessons in contemporary dance for a month, and also took roles of repressed men such as those portrayed by Heath Ledger in Brokeback Mountain, Josh O'Connor in God's Own Country, and Matthias Schoenaerts in Rust and Bone as references.